oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 4. **TypeDescription:** a non-normative comment
 5. **Fields:** an array of one or more field definitions, if applicable to BaseType

-If BaseType is a Primitive type, ArrayOf, or MapOf, the type definition MUST NOT have Fields.
-If BaseType is Enumerated, Choice, Array, Map or Record, the type definition MUST have Fields.
+If BaseType is Enumerated, Choice, Array, Map or Record, then Fields must be included in the type definition, otherwise it MUST NOT be included.
 If BaseType is ArrayOf, TypeOptions MUST have a *vtype* option ([Table 3-2](#table-3-2-type-options)).
-If BaseType is MapOf, TypeOptions MUST have a *ktype* option and a *vtype* option.
+If BaseType is MapOf, TypeOptions MUST have *ktype* and *vtype* options.

-Field definitions for the Enumerated base type MUST have three elements:
+If BaseType is Enumerated, each field definition MUST have three elements:
 1. **FieldID:** the integer identifier of the field
 2. **FieldName:** the name or label of the field
 3. **FieldDescription:** a non-normative comment

-Field definitions for the Array, Choice, Map, and Record base types MUST have five elements:
+If BaseType is Array, Choice, Map, or Record, each field definition MUST have five elements:
 1. **FieldID:** the integer identifier of the field
 2. **FieldName:** the name or label of the field
 3. **FieldType:** the type of the field